AlanRoyMiller/pixelAIze/README.md

 6. Upload image to pixelate all faces

-7. You can now Download the pixelate image
+7. You can now Download the pixelated image

-8. You can save the encryption Key if you want depixelate that same image.
-(Optional)
+8. You can save the encryption Key if you want depixelate that same image

 ## Depixelate an image:

-1. Upload the encrypted image and insert encryption key to depixelate the image.
+1. Upload the encrypted image and insert encryption key to depixelate the image

 2. You now have the original image again.